selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

 # ...
 ```

-Now that we have our Keycloak credentials stored safely let's pass them to the `KeycloakAdmin()` method of `python-keycloak` and to make things easy later on we will create a dictionary storing our keycloak data.
+Now that we have our Keycloak credentials stored safely let's pass them to the `KeycloakAdmin()` method imported from `python-keycloak`.

 ```python
 # ...